 Mary Lou, an American alligator, has lived at the Santa Barbara Zoo since it first opened, making her our oldest and longest-term resident.

-“Mary Lou is trained to shift into her backup area for a reward so we can clean her pool.
+From the Keepers“Mary Lou is trained to shift into her backup area for a reward so we can clean her pool.
 She also does laps in the pool as part of her target training.
-She may spend a great deal of time not moving, but when she wants to, she can be very, very quick.”-Lindsay R.
+She may spend a great deal of time not moving, but when she wants to, she can be very, very quick.” -Lindsay R.

 Keep the Water Clean